How Star Wars can help people understand today’s turbulent world of politics

 Star Wars is wildly entertaining with its iconic characters, beautiful landscapes, and epic space battles.
 The films often strike a chord with the events in global and domestic politics.
 It is perhaps because the story is set in that galaxy far, far away that people can sometimes miss how closely real-world politics, and the politics of Star Wars, parallel one another— a process that has been apparent since 1977.
 This article explores some of those parallels.

-The political parallels were most marked in last year’s Rogue One.
+The political parallels were most marked in 2016’s Rogue One: A Star Wars Story.
 In its opening scene Orson Krennic, chief architect of the Death Star’s super laser, tracks down Galen Erso, a dedicated and well-intentioned scientist.
-Readers of James Luceno’s Catalyst book set before the film will have know that Galen had previously left the project (entitled Project Celestial Power) once he found out that his work was being deployed in the specifications for a so called “super weapon”, rather than the cheap sustainable energy source that he was led to believe he was working towards.
+Readers of James Luceno’s Catalyst book set before the film will have know that Galen had previously left the project (entitled Project Celestial Power) once he found out that his work was being deployed in the specifications for a so-called “super weapon”, rather than the cheap sustainable energy source that he was led to believe he was working towards.

 In the aforementioned scene in Rogue One, having hunted the scientist down to the planet of Lah’mu, Krennic attempts to persuade Erso to come back to the program to ensure “peace and security for the galaxy”.
 Galen response to this is to point out that his old friend and colleague was “confusing peace with terror.”“Well, we have to start somewhere” comes Krennic’s chilling retort.

-Many have compared Galen Erso to J. Robert Oppenheimer, the father of the atomic bomb (including our own Stewart Gardiner in his Catalyst review for Future of the Force).
+Many have compared Galen Erso to J. Robert Oppenheimer, the father of the atomic bomb.
 Oppenheimer famously carried regrets about his participation in the Manhattan project.
-After the first detonation of the atomic bomb he quoted words from the Bhagavad Gita, “Now I am become Death, the destroyer of worlds.”
+After the first detonation of the atomic bomb, he quoted words from the Bhagavad Gita, “Now I have become Death, the destroyer of worlds.”
 Erso too feels that way.
 Nuclear proliferation has a ready parallel with the race for the Death Star — a drive for bigger and more destructive weaponry to be utilized to reign through fear.